UCLA team finds high levels of particulates in air near electric vehicle fast charging stations

 The study found pollutant concentrations were significantly higher closer to charging facilities than elsewhere in urban areas

-A team led by UCLA Fielding School of Public Health researchers has found the levels of fine particulate matter in the air near electric vehicle fast charging stations across Los Angeles County are significantly higher than those measured at urban “background” sites used for comparison.
+A team led by UCLA Fielding School of Public Health researchers has found the levels of fine particulate matter in the air near electric vehicle fast charging stations across Los Angeles County are significantly higher than those measured at urban sites without the stations.

 The study, “Fine particulate matter emissions from electric vehicle fast charging stations,” was published in the July edition of the peer-reviewed journal Environment International.
-The researchers, from UCLA Fielding and the UCLA Samueli School of Engineering, found the air near Direct Current Fast Charging (DCFC) stations at 50 locations across the county were higher than those measured at urban “background” sites used for comparison, researchers said.
+The researchers, from UCLA Fielding and the UCLA Samueli School of Engineering, found the air near Direct Current Fast Charging (DCFC) stations at 50 locations across the county were higher than those measured at urban “background” sites, without fast charging stations, used for comparison, researchers said.

 “For anyone, exposure to fine particles can contribute to health issues, and for those with existing conditions or heightened sensitivity, the risks are even greater,” said Dr. Michael Jerrett, professor in UCLA Fielding’s Department of Environmental Health Sciences and a study co-author.
 “Because these particles are so small, they can travel deep into your lungs and even enter your bloodstream - potentially leading to serious problems like heart or lung disease.”